Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

   * After entering section dividers, the space would be present but no line was visible.
   * To solve this I added a border-top: 2px solid yellow, which showed the dividing line while staying in the width perameters I had already set.
   * Code from [W3Schools.com](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_style_hr)

+6. Carousel unresponsive
+  * The carousel does not centralise or resize for smaller screens.
+  * To solve this I added width: 70%, margin-left: 0 auto, margin-right: 0 auto, allowing the carousel to be responsive and centralised.
 #### Remaining Bugs

-1. Carousel unresponsive
-  * The carousel does not centralise or resize for smaller screens.

-2. Video link Layout
+1. Video link Layout
   * The youtube videos leave a large space underneith before the footer.
 This is particularly evident on larger screens.

+2. Table columns are uneven
+  * The table on the index page are uneven and dependent on the content added to them.

+3. Accordian cards not level
+  * The cards in each accordian seem to be aligned by the bottom of the card, rather than the top.

+4. PS/Xbox hero image alignment
+  * The hero images of the console pages are not aligned vertically.

+5. Progress bar unresponsive
+  * The progress bar does not repond to input from the questionnaire, may require javascript.

 ### Manual Testing